MQCybersec/mqcybersec-website/src/content/writeups/24-seceduw3-photooops.md

 ---
 title: "Photo-oops"
 description: "They've cleared out some old files from storage, as they're needing to reference some physical documents due to the partial outage.
-One of these photos is brought up to your team by an intreigued employee -- it belongs to a 'Tanya', but that's not a name of one of their employees.
-Where was this photo taken??
-Wrap the city name in 'SECEDU{}'.
-Don't forget to capitalise the city name!"
+One of these photos is brought up to your team by an intreigued employee -- it belongs to a `Tanya`, but that's not a name of one of their employees.
+Where was this photo taken?? \bWrap the city name in`'SECEDU{}`. \bDon't forget to capitalise the city name!"
 pubDate: 2024-10-01
 ctf: "SecEdu CTF 2024"
 category: "osint"